delta-io/delta-sharing/README.md

 # If the code is running with PySpark, you can use `load_as_spark` to load the table as a Spark DataFrame.
 delta_sharing.load_as_spark(table_url)
 ```

+You can try this by running our [examples](examples/README.md) with the open, example Delta Sharing Server.

 ### Details on Profile Paths

 - The profile file path for `SharingClient` and `load_as_pandas` can be any URL supported by [FSSPEC](https://filesystem-spec.readthedocs.io/en/latest/index.html) (such as `s3a://my_bucket/my/profile/file`).
 If you are using [Databricks File System](https://docs.databricks.com/data/databricks-file-system.html), you can also [preface the path with `/dbfs/`](https://docs.databricks.com/data/databricks-file-system.html#dbfs-and-local-driver-node-paths) to access the profile file as if it were a local file.